 Search Keyword: “Jira”

-When searched for Jira, for example, a total of 65,450 sites were found to be exposed on the internet.
+When searching for Jira, for example, a total of 65,450 sites were found to be exposed on the internet.

 Result when searched with the keyword “Jira” on Criminal IP Asset Search